 In the age of digital marketing, the fold no longer refers to an actual fold in a newspaper, instead it refers to the content that is loaded first when visiting a website, grabbing your attention and pulling you in.

 In the world of web design, where you’re worried about content layout and placement because content that appears above the fold is what is first visible when the website visitor loads the page.
 That content is the prime real estate that gets most of the attention from visitors to your site and the user experience should reflect that.
 Jakob Nielsen estimates that, “…web users spend 80% of their time looking at information above the page fold.
 Although users are scrolling more today, they still only allocate only 20% of their attention below the fold.”

 First you’ve got to ask yourself, what is the most important content to help me achieve my business goals?

-Once you’ve answered that question, you know what to place in that high visibility.
+Once you’ve answered that question, you know what to place in that high visibility area.
 The content should immediately grab the user’s attention and present them with the content that they are looking for so that they don’t bounce and visit another site.